CoquiSM/ITS350_Project_MITM_Showcase/README.md

 What was the project?
-The project I decided to showcase was a Man In The Middle Attack, I wanted to show to my peers in class and my proffessor I understood how to catch unecryoted dat streams over a net and how adding layers of encryption made it difficult for the attacker to discern messages.
+The project I decided to showcase was a Man In The Middle Attack, I wanted to show to my peers in class and my proffessor I understood how to catch unencrypted data streams over a net and how adding layers of encryption made it difficult for the attacker to discern messages.

 Things showcased:
 - Key exchanges between person A and person B